Sarfaraz-ul-Haq/Sarfaraz-ul-Haq/README.md

 ### Hi there 👋 I'm Sarfaraz ul Haq

-### Panaversity Cloud Native Applied Generative and Agentic AI Engineering
+### Panaversity - Cloud Native Applied Generative, Agentic and Robotic AI Engineering

-* 🤝  Gen AI and Metaverse Enthusiast
+* 🤝  Generative AI and Metaverse Enthusiast
 * 🌍  Based in Pakistan 🇵🇰
-* 🧠  Learning at PIAIC / Panaversity to build agentic systems for a better tomorrow.
+* 🧠  Learning at Panaversity | PIAIC to build agentic systems for a better tomorrow.

 ### Skills